KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/using_actions.md

 Note that the text is passed through the `i18n()` function; this is necessary for the UI to be translatable, as mentioned in our [Hello World](../hello_world) (more information on this can be found in the [internationalisation docs](docs:ki18n)).

 The ampersand (&) in the action text denotes which letter will be used as an accelerator for said action.
 If the user opens a menu and presses the 'Alt' key, this will highlight the first letter of 'Clear' with an underscore, denoting the key they can press to perform said action.
-In this case, they would press 'Alt+C' to clear the textbox when the `File` menu is open.
+In this case, the user would press 'Alt+C' to clear the textbox when the `File` menu is open.

 ![](accelerator-highlight.png)

-The ampersand is also useful for internationalisation: in non-latin languages such as Japanese (where 'copy' is コピー), using the first letter of that language to accelerate the action could be cumbersome.
-The ampersand lets translators know whether they should include the latin character in parentheses, allowing non-English users to use the same accelerator key even if the translated string is completely different.
+The ampersand is also useful for internationalisation: in non-Latin languages such as Japanese (where 'copy' is コピー), using the first letter of that language to accelerate the action could be cumbersome.
+The ampersand lets translators know whether they should include the Latin character in parentheses, allowing non-English users to use the same accelerator key even if the translated string is completely different.

 ### Icon